open-telemetry/opentelemetry-configuration/README.md

 ### Name-value pairs

 When a type requires a configurable list of name-value pairs (i.e. resource attributes, HTTP headers), model using an array of objects, each with `name` and `value` properties.
-While an arrays of name-value objects is slightly more verbose an object where each key-value is an entry, it is preferred because:
+While an array of name-value objects is slightly more verbose than an object where each key-value is an entry, the latter is preferred because:

 * Avoids user input as keys, which ensures conformity with the [snake_case properties](#property-name-case) rule.
 * Allows both the names and the values to be targets for [env var substitution].
 For example: